Liat Ben-Senior, MBA MSc

 Consultant, Specializing in medical direction of blood and tissue banks

 Dr. Moskowitz specializes in pathology and the medical leadership of blood banks.
-She holds academic appointments as Lecturer in Pathology at Harvard Medical School and as Assistant Clinical Professor of Pathology at the Mount Sinai School of Medicine.
+She has held academic appointments as Lecturer in Pathology at Harvard Medical School and as Assistant Clinical Professor of Pathology at the Mount Sinai School of Medicine.
 Dr. Moskowitz has held several posts directing blood banks throughout the New York area, including at the Bronx Veterans Affairs Medical Center, the New York Blood Center, and the Blood Bank and Hematology Laboratories at the Albany Medical Center.
 She also served as Chairman of Pathology and Laboratory Medicine at St. Vincent's Midtown Hospital in New York.
-More recently, she has served as the medical director of cord blood banks, both private and public.
-Dr. Moskowitz has provided healthcare consultant services in the fields of blood banking, cellular therapeutics, laboratory medicine, pharmaceutical, medical-legal and regulatory affairs, and medical informatics.
+More recently, Dr. Moskowitz has served as the medical director of cord blood banks, both private and public.
 Dr. Moskowitz has served on the AABB Cellular Therapies - Accreditation Program Unit.
-She currently works for Merck.
+Dr. Moskowitz currently provides healthcare consultant services in the fields of blood banking, cellular therapeutics, laboratory medicine, pharmaceutical, medical-legal and regulatory affairs, and medical informatics.

 Gilead Sciences, Senior Manager, Public Affairs